JGIBristol/digital-chemistry-checklist/content/perspective_article.md

 Using the datasets that cover specific areas of chemical/reaction space (as outlined in user case 3), chemists and chemical engineers can explore that region to get an idea of what to do to try to optimise a specific reaction.
 This would likely then lead to better designed DoE (than they would get starting without this mined information), greatly increasing the efficiency and sucess of optimisation.

+(road-map)=
 ## Road map
 In order to prepare for a Digital Chemistry future, we need to not only invest in technology, but also in the development of processes and training materials.
 Luckily, we do not need to reach our ideal "end goal" to leverage any benefit.
 We've broken up the process into three stages.
 For each stage, we have created a checklist.
-These are available [on GitHub](https://github.com/Jean-Golding-Institute/digital-chemistry-checklist).
+You can contribute to these materials through [our GitHub repository](https://github.com/Jean-Golding-Institute/digital-chemistry-checklist).
 We welcome suggestions for making these more effective, to reduce the burden on those setting up an effective Digital Chemistry lab.

 ### Stage 1: Capture
 The purpose of this stage is to **prevent data being collected presently from being lost** in the future.